Ned's Newt: Broadcast and home media

-The series aired on Teletoon from October 17, 1997 to December 31, 1999 with reruns until the early 2000s.
-In the United States, the series aired on Fox Kids starting on February 7, 1998 on Saturday mornings, but later changed to weekday mornings on October 5, 1998 to January 1, 1999.
-However, only the first season aired on Fox Kids in the U.S. while the series was never rebroadcast for many years.
+The series aired on Teletoon from its launch day to January 11, 2000, with reruns until the early 2000s.
+In the United States, the series aired on Fox Kids starting on February 7, 1998, on Saturday mornings, but later changed to weekday mornings on October 6, 1998, to December 31, 1998.
+However, only the first season aired on Fox Kids in the U.S., while the series was never rebroadcast for many years.
+Reruns of episodes dubbed in Spanish languages were also broadcast on the Cartoon Network Latin America channel from 2000 until 2004.

-The series also aired on the now-defunct Qubo (with seasons 2-3) from March 28, 2016 to July 27, 2018, and again starting from March 30, 2020 to July 24, 2020.
-Teletoon Retro aired reruns of all 39 half-hour episodes on September 5, 2011 until it pulled off the air in early 2012.
+The series also aired on the now-defunct Qubo (with seasons 2–3) from March 28, 2016, to July 27, 2018, and again starting from March 30 to July 24, 2020, Cartoon Network Australia and New Zealand, Jetix, Disney Channel United Kingdom and Ireland and Southeast Asia, boyzChannel, UniMás, Toonturama, The Pet Network, Télétoon, The Comedy Channel, SABC 2, ProSieben Maxx, RTÉ2, Arutz HaYeladim, and Telemundo Kids.
+Teletoon Retro aired reruns of all 39 half-hour episodes from September 5, 2011, until it was pulled off the air in early 2012.